PavanRangani/docs/docs/prd/chat/chat.md

   - Chat box is not available
   - Edit and Delete actions not available for own chat
   - When task is done and it doesn't have any Chat messages, shows proper message with illustration
-- **Shows profile picture of whole RACI team** of the task so that user can know about RACI team (who will get notification for this message).
-Profile pictures are shown in order of RACI.
-Means first Responsible, then Accountable, then Consulted and then informed.
-On hover of this profile picture, shows [tooltip](#profile-picture-tooltip) message.
 - When Chat tab is opened,
   - UI app loads all the Chat messages of the task.
   - Shows loader in Chat tab when data is being loaded